jeremyabbott/new-mac-setup/README.md

 # new-mac-setup

+This post is in part inspired by John Papa's [The First 10 macOS Apps I Install in 2019 ](https://dev.to/azure/the-first-10-macos-apps-i-install-in-2019-2bba).
+However, I wanted to emphasize what it feels like setting up developer tooling on macOS 10.15, and what my experience was using zsh for the first time.

 Scripts and notes regarding tools/apps I install when I get a new laptop.
 In general, I want to be able to build/run a [SAFE Stack Application](https://safe-stack.github.io/) when setup is finished.
 To accomplish this I'll need

 1. .NET Core
-2. Node
+2. Node (we're going to use nvm for this)
 3. (Optional) Yarn
 4. (Optional) Docker (this could also be the first step if you only need/want to work in a .devcontainer)

 Before we get into installing our developer tools though, we'll need to do some housekeeping.

+## Install OS Updates

+This is especially worthwhile with macOS Catalina being so new and lamentably buggy.
+It's especially important if you (like me 💪🏼) treated yourself to the new 16" MacBook Pro because you'll want to make sure you have the latest driver and firmware updates.
+It's also just a good idea in case there are any security fixes (🤞🏽).

 ## Remove Crap from the Dock

 On a clean macOS install there's going to be a bunch of stuff on the dock that you probably don't want.
 Get rid of it 😉!

 ![Alt text](https://github.com/jeremyabbott/new-mac-setup/raw/master/images/removefromdock.png "Remove crap from dock")

-## Install OS Updates

-This is especially worthwhile with macOS Catalina being so new and lamentably buggy.
-It's especially important if you (like me 💪🏼) treated yourself to the new 16" MacBook Pro.
-Applying updates ASAP will ensure you have the latest drivers installed.

 ## Password Manager